 Making Deep Fried Turkey

 So this weekend was filled with a lot of recipe testing, including trying to make out first ever deep fried turkey!
-Our first deep fried turkey ended up being quite easy, painless and a big success, even for the normally cooking-phobic DH.
-The turkey was very moist and delicious.
-And contrary to some of the myths out there, it is possible to do it safely indoors with very little effort needed.
+Our first deep fried turkey ended up being quite easy, painless and a big success.
+The cooking time is greatly reduced when deep frying a turkey, so the turkey is incredibly moist and juicy.

 For years now, I’ve been wanting to know what a deep fried turkey tastes like.
 I didn’t actually want to try to make one myself because it seemed awfully messy and complicated.
 I was just hoping to be invited to a Thanksgiving dinner where someone would serve deep fried turkey.
 No such luck.
 One year, I even contemplated ordering one from KFC, but thought it was kind of expensive and didn’t know how it would turn out.